-- Import the image that you wish to work on.
+- First, import the image that you wish to work on!

-- You will notice that a slight movement will cause your entire image to change, which may not be what you want.
-At times, we want to work on a specific section of an image.
-This is when Graduated filters come into play.
+- You will notice that slight movement might cause your entire image to change (which may not be what you want).
+At times, we want to work on just one specific section of an image.
+This is when Graduated Filters come into play!

-- You will find Graduated filters in the right sidebar in the Develop module.
+- You will find Graduated Filters on the right sidebar in the Develop module.
 Click on the small icon and it will show you a drop down section that gives you more control, i.e: the power to work on certain parts of an image.
-It is pretty much like the Basic section.
+This is very similar to the Basic section!

 - Select the section of the image that you want to work on by clicking and dragging the cursor.
-Now, make changes by playing with the slider.
+Here you can make changes by playing with the slider.

 - Pressing Delete will remove the effect.

-This simple but powerful filter can be very useful as it can enhance boring images.
+This simple but powerful filter can be a useful tool when enhancing images!